Costco has a secret pricing weapon members need to know about

 Its products look like old-school generics in very basic boxes.
 The contents, however, rival name brands.
 Kirkland Signature has credibility with Costco customers.
 They know that when they substitute a name brand for the warehouse club's house brand they're getting a quality product.

-Packaging name-brand products under its house brand label has been a positve for the company, according to Galanti.
-He made it clear that Kirkland Signature allows the warehouse club to "get better deals, which means lower prices," he said during the company's first-quarter earnings call.
+Packaging name-brand products under its house brand label has been a positive for the company, according to Galanti.
+He made it clear that Kirkland Signature allows the warehouse club to "get better deals, which means lower prices," he said during the company's first-quarter earnings call on Dec.
+15, 2023.

 He noted that when inflation was at it highest the company "saw probably the biggest increase in penetration of KS at Costco," he said.